Femi-tech/Investment_Club/README.md

 ### Project Structure

-The whole fund structure can be setup with the Nine Solidity classes:
+The whole fund structure can be setup with the Nine Solidity contracts:
 FundOperator.sol
 FundJointAccount.sol
 ContractOwnership.sol